UPDATED May 2026

 Taxes

 In Texas, where I reside, I charge sales tax on all sessions.
-All my collections have sales tax added to them.
+All my collections include sales tax.
 I pass the tax on to the state after collecting from clients.
 Once a year, I also complete the franchise tax paperwork and pay estimated income tax quarterly.

 Budgeting